YuhaiLi78/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 ---

 Welcome to my homepage!
-I am a second-year Ph.D. student co-advised by Dr. [Mathieu Bauchy](http://mathieu.bauchy.com/) and Dr. [Puneet Gupta](https://www.ee.ucla.edu/puneet-gupta/).
-My research interests include data-driven material analysis and machine/deep learning applications in material science.
+I am a third-year Ph.D. student co-advised by Dr. [Mathieu Bauchy](http://mathieu.bauchy.com/) and Dr. [Puneet Gupta](https://www.ee.ucla.edu/puneet-gupta/).
+My research interests include data-driven material analysis and applied machine/deep learning in material science.

 A quality-oriented student with the ability to apply machine learning in an industrial setting.
 Skilled in machine learning libraries, like JAX, TensorFlow and PyTorch and software development with Java, Python, and C/C++.
 Have hands-on experience with developing optimization and ML algorithms and running experiments on material systems.
 Have enthusiasm towards learning new skills.